Robert Whittaker (fighter): Personal life

-Whittaker and his wife Sofia have three sons, John, Jack and Jace, and a daughter, Lilliana.
-Whittaker also has legal guardianship of his younger half sister and brothers Kerehi and Henry Matafeo.
+Whittaker and his wife Sofia have three sons, and two daughters.
+Whittaker also has legal guardianship of his younger half-sister and brother.

 Representing both Australia and New Zealand

-Whittaker once stated in an interview, "Pretty much all my mother's side is Kiwi and we have a strong Maori heritage.
+Whittaker once stated in an interview, "Pretty much all my mother's side is Kiwi and we have a strong Maori heritage."
 He said further, "I feel really privileged to have that Maori blood and link to my past.
 I got my tattoo out of respect to that."
 Whittaker was born in New Zealand and moved to Australia when he was one month old.
 As stated in an interview, "My mother wanted to have me back home, so she came back.
 After I was born we came back to Australia.
 It's half of who I am, is Maori, and my mum's roots go back to Samoa."
 When asked about his nationality in an interview with the Australian TV programme The Project, he declared that he had an Australian passport but added that he felt as if he represented both countries as an MMA fighter.

 In an interview with GQ Australia, he stated:

 Youth clinics for community service

-Whittaker has held clinics for youths in his spare time at his home gym, Gracie jiu-jitsu at Smeaton Grange, and also visited several remote Australian Indigenous youth communities at inland New South Wales.
+Whittaker has held clinics for youths in his spare time at his home gym, Gracie Jiu Jitsu Smeaton Grange, and also visited several remote Australian Indigenous youth communities at inland New South Wales.
 Through this community service, he hopes to inspire the younger generation to take up combat sports by being a good role model to them.
 Whittaker has said "I want to be a good role model for young up-and-coming athletes, and I want to be a role model to men in general.
 If I could affect a kid, then this whole journey is amazing.
 To help them to have some sort of a career path in the sport and fitness industry, and if I could do that for one kid even that would make my day."